rayan-elidrissi/Explainable-Image-Classifier/README.md

 ![Alt text](docs/image_classifier.png)

+## Transparent Model
+An example of critical use case where image classifier transparency is of utmost importance is in medical imaging diagnostics.
+In these context, AI models are used to classify medical images, such as X-rays, MRIs, or CT scans, to detect conditions like cancer, fractures, or neurological disorders.
+The decisions made by these models can have life-altering consequences, so it is crucial not only for the model to be highly accurate but also for its decision-making process to be transparent and explainable.

 ## Features
 - A Convolutional Neural Network (CNN) model trained to classify images into different categories.
 - Utilizes Grad-CAM (Gradient-weighted Class Activation Mapping) or LIME (Local Interpretable Model-agnostic Explanations) to visually explain the model's decision-making process.